This site does not encourage illegal drug use. It is educational and safety-focused. If you are in distress, seek professional help.

 If someone has taken an unknown substance and seems medically unwell in the U.S., you can also contact Poison Control at 1-800-222-1222 for guidance.

 Some people feel shaken for days or longer.
-That does not mean they are "broken," but it does mean they should not try to handle it alone.
+That doesn't mean they're "broken," but it does mean they shouldn't try to handle it alone.
 If anxiety, sleep problems, intrusive memories, or mood symptoms persist, a licensed mental health professional can help with stabilization and coping strategies.

 If symptoms are severe, escalating, or paired with thoughts of self-harm, treat it as urgent.
 The right next step is support, not another intense experience.